Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 deep reinforcement learning algorithms.

 The default algorithm is Proximal Policy Optimization (PPO).
-This is a method that has been shown to be safe, efficient, and more general purpose than many other RL algorithms.
+This is a method that has been shown to be more general purpose and stable than many other RL algorithms.
 For more information on PPO, OpenAI has a [blog post](https://blog.openai.com/openai-baselines-ppo/) explaining it, and [our page](Training-PPO.md) for how to use it in training.